Andrius Kubilius

-Andrius Kubilius (/lt/; born 8 December 1956) is a Lithuanian politician who is currently serving as the European Commissioner for Defence and Space in the Second von der Leyen Commission.
+Andrius Kubilius (Note: /lt/) (born 8 December 1956) is a Lithuanian politician who is currently serving as the European Commissioner for Defence and Space in the Second von der Leyen Commission.
 He previously served as a Member of the European Parliament (MEP) from 2019 to 2024 and as Prime Minister of Lithuania from 1999 to 2000 and again from 2008 to 2012.
-He was the leader of the conservative political party Homeland Union from 2003 to 2015, which he continues to be a member of.
+He was the leader of the conservative political party Homeland Union from 2003 to 2015, of which he continues to be a member.

 Early life and education

 Kubilius was born in Vilnius.
 After graduation from the 22nd secondary school in Vilnius, Kubilius was accepted to Vilnius University and studied in the Faculty of Physics until 1979.
 He continued his academic career and postgraduate studies at Vilnius University from 1981 to 1984.